 Imagine an injury that never heals.
 An injury that progressively gets worst no matter how much rest you get.
-An injury that puts a halt to all fitness and exercises efforts and makes even walking a painful and awkward task.
+An injury that puts a halt to all fitness and exercise efforts and makes even walking a painful and awkward task.
 That, my friends, is the nature of shoulder tendinitis and something I wouldn’t wish on my worst enemy.

 I’ve been battling shoulder tendinitis for about 4 years now, and until recently, I thought I’d never be able to overcome this debilitating injury.
 You can read about my past experience with shoulder tendinitis in the following locations: